+Sustainability experts are assigned to our investment teams to ensure proximity, agility, refinement and integration of sustainability criteria at every stage.

 Investments are examined on sustainability criteria as well as on economic criteria.

 Key figures

 INVESTMENTS

-of AuM classified as SFDR Articles 8 and 9
+60% of AuM classified as SFDR Articles 8 and 9

-of AuM in Capital
+of AuM in Capital Markets Strategies classified as SFDR Article 8 €0bn

-Markets Strategies

-classified as SFDR

-Article 8

-in AuM in the sustainability-themed and impact platform(1)
+in AuM in the

+sustainability-themed

+and impact platform(1)

+o/w

+€2.3bn

-o/w in AuM dedicated to Climate and Biodiversity
+in AuM dedicated

+to Climate and

+Plus, close to

+Biodiversity

+elbn

-Plus, close to of real estate AuM with excellent environmental performance(2)
+of real estate AuM with

+excellent environmental

+performance(2)

+35% of Private Equity investments have a sustainability roadmap

+of companies financed through private debt (direct lending and corporate lending) with an "ESG ratchet"(3)

 GROUP

 of the balance sheet invested alongside our investor-clients

+60% of employee shareholders

+20% of employees' varia

+of employees' variable compensation linked to climate and human resources targets

+48

 nationalities

-of the Group's financing operations linked to ESG criteria At end-December 2022.
+65% of the Group's financing operations linked to ESG criteria 43% of women in the total workforce

+20% of women among Executive Directors and Managing Directors

+At end-December 2022.

 (1) Funds with an investment strategy comprising a sustainable theme or impact approach.
 In addition, during the last quarter of 2022, several Sofidy funds filed amendments for their regulations with the AMF (French Financial Markets Authority), mentioning a sustainable investment objective (with social or environmental characteristics).
 These funds will therefore be considered in the Group's sustainability themed & impact platform from 2023.
 (2) Energy Performance Certificate A, BREAM very good, LEED gold, HQE very good or above.
 (3) An ESG ratchet is a trigger that adjusts the interest rate margin up or down depending on whether ESG targets are met.
+OUR ACTION Progress in our Sustainability by Design approach We ensure proximity, agility and integration of sustainability criteria at every stage.
+Our strict approach involving all employees is supported by a team of experts and robust governance.
+RESULT AT END-2022 60% OF ASSETS UNDER MANAGEMENT CLASSIFIED SFDR ARTICLES 8 AND 9